One Hour “Lunch & Learn”

 We live in a deficit oriented society, that is, a society saturated with negative news and images.
 Research shows that focusing on what is positive, what is working, and what makes us feel good, allows us to think more creatively and to cultivate a sense of inner well-being.
 You will learn to use positive questions to increase focus on the positive.

-The bad weighs more than the good.
-We tend to be more aware of what we don’t do well than what we can do well.
+We tend to be more aware of our weakness than those positive traits we all posses that allow us to do things really well.
 Most people are not aware of their strengths.
 Knowing your strengths and using them increases well-being, productivity and job satisfaction.
 You will learn what strengths are, how to identify your personal strengths and how to use them effectively.

 Practicing Savoring and Gratitude

 Most of us are aware of the importance of attending to and appreciating the good in our lives.
 Research shows that practicing savoring and gratitude considerably increases personal well-being.
-We will discuss the latest studies on savoring and gratitude, and you will learn tools that will enable you to express more gratitude and increase savoring.
+You will learn tools that will enable you to express more gratitude and increase savoring, be more present and experience less anxiety.

 The research is very clear, social support is key to well-being.
 We tend to have an easy time empathizing with and encouraging others during bad times.
 But fostering relationships during good times is just as important.
 You will learn tools that will enable you to enhance your social support by responding effectively when good things happen to others.

 Research shows that success follows more from perseverance than intelligence.
 Gritty people are more successful than their less gritty counter parts, especially during challenging times.
-You will learn the importance of grit, and how to be gritty in order to help you accomplish your goals.
+You will learn the latest research on grit and a growth mindset, how to be gritty and develop a growth mindset in order to help you accomplish your goals.

 The ABCs of Resilience